Barualam/Final-Project-JCDSBDG02/README.md

 - User Suggestion

 ## 2. Data Cleaning
-Before doing the count vectorizer, it needed to do some data cleaning process such as :
+Before doing the count vectorizer, it needed to do some data cleaning process such as:
 - Remove all non english reviews
 - Remove all 'Early Access Review' sentence
 - Remove punctuation